 Even if the phone is ringing off the hook, you only get one chance to make a first impression.
 Indeed, most callers will make up their mind about you within the first minute.
 This means that the people fielding your calls are crucial to the conversion process.
 If they lack basic enquiry handling skills, the business will evaporate.

 Make sure you have your very best people taking incoming enquiries.
 Obviously, they should be trained in how to deal with what are effectively “sales” moments, but they should also have the time to do so.
 Rushed or flustered responses are a sure-fire way of losing business.
 Just think how you feel when you make a call and, after waiting an overly long time, receive an abrupt answer.
 It’s easy for us to forget the value of initial enquiries.
 For the enquirer first impressions are critical and affect the decision they make about becoming a client or not.

 Make sure the person handling your calls has a protocol to follow.
-This can be drafted easily for them and should include the basics:
+You can draft this easily for them and it should include the basics:

 When some clients call, they might be worried or stressed about their problem.
 This is where a caring approach and a sympathetic ear is vital.
 Although, essentially, your call handler is gathering information, it should not sound like a form-filling exercise.
 Building empathy in the first few moments will often clinch the work for you.
 As the Professor suggests, ask yourself the question: “Would I chose me?”

 Speak to the prospective client using language that is both straightforward and positive.
 Legal jargon will make eyes glaze over.
 At the end of the day, you don’t want the caller to go away and think about whether they should instruct you.
 You can work around this by using proactive language.
 Instead of using phrases like “if we work with you…”, try “when we work with you…” This approach tells the caller you want their business and are genuinely interested in them.

 The key is to convince the caller that they are talking to the right people.
 Positive, proactive language can convince callers at first contact without any thinking time or shopping around.